 The sentiment of the week can also expand into the upcoming World Health Day, a celebration and initiative promoted by the World Health Organization.

 This day also encourages individuals and civic leaders around the planet to continue seeking ways to provide quality care to as many people as possible, without causing them to undergo any problems with access to universal care due to financial costs.

 The WHO estimates that half the world lacks access to essential health services, and health costs cause 100 million people to be pushed into poverty.
 By 2023, 1 billion people are projected to need access to health care.

 Though it’s easy to start to feel overwhelmed and intimidated when hearing about these large numbers of people around the world who need help, sometimes the best you can do is focus on yourself, your health and what’s around you.

 Often, people are encouraged to put effort into getting themselves well, or least looking for ways to help themselves feel better if their overall prognosis isn’t positive.

-A home health care company like Above and Beyond Home Health Care can help clients and their families look toward the future, while at the same time focusing on helping them enjoy one day at a time.
+A home health care company like Above and Beyond Home Health Care can help patients and their families look toward the future, while at the same time focusing on helping them enjoy one day at a time.

-The company works with clients, their families, and caregivers through the Cedar Rapids area and other parts of Iowa, and provides everything from massage therapy to physical therapy.
+The company works with patients, their families, and caregivers through the Cedar Rapids area and other parts of Iowa, and provides everything from massage therapy to physical therapy.
 Employees can even provide caregiving and home health services, including meal preparation, cleaning, dressing and helping with medications.